devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step6.md

 ### Remove Directory

-To remove a directory we use rmdircommand in lunux.
+To remove a directory we use rmdir command in lunux.
 Removing directories also deletes all the files that the directory holds

-Syntax: rmdir <directory>
+`Syntax: rmdir <directory>`

 `rmdir demo1`{{execute}}